MasihMoafi/LLMs/README.md

-# My website's chatbot

 https://github.com/user-attachments/assets/04627f5d-3538-4ac1-89ba-f2ef942b4ed9

 # Deploying Agentic RAG Systems to Perform Various Tasks Using LLMs

 This repository showcases the implementation of a Retrieval-Augmented Generation (RAG) system for answering questions using large language models (LLMs) and document retrieval.
-The system integrates document indexing, chunking, and similarity search with advanced language models like `llama3.2` to provide context-aware responses.
+The system integrates document indexing, chunking, and similarity search with advanced language models like `gemma2:9b` to provide context-aware responses.
 Additionally, it incorporates a web-browsing agent for retrieving live data.

 ## Table of Contents
 - [Overview](#overview)